williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 However, you can also use OpenID Connect with a Custom Authorization Server:

 * `/oauth2/v1/userinfo` for OpenID Connect without API Access Management
-* `/oauth2/:authorizationServerId/v1/userinfo` for OpenID Connect with API Access Management's Custom Authorization Server.
+* `/oauth2/:authorizationServerId/v1/userinfo` for OpenID Connect with API Access Management&#8217;s Custom Authorization Server.

-You can't mix tokens between different authorization servers.
-By design, authorization servers don't have trust relationships with each other.
+You can&#8217;t mix tokens between different authorization servers.
+By design, authorization servers don&#8217;t have trust relationships with each other.